What Happened to Joe?

 JOE SHYMANSKI WAS INTENTIONALLY MURDERED ON SEPTEMBER, 3 2023 BY A MAN HE'D NEVER MET

 Joe Shymanski was killed in the driveway of his Calvert County, Maryland home on Sunday September 3, 2023.
-Brandon Ross Holbrook, a resident of Pennsylvania, was subsequently arrested and charged with Joe’s murder.
+Brandon Ross Holbrook, a resident of Pennsylvania, was subsequently arrested, charged, and convicted of Joe’s murder.

-Although Joe had never met Holbrook, Holbrook alledgedly drove 204 miles to Maryland to kill Joe.
-After the murder, it is believed that Holbrook loaded Joe’s body into his truck and drove all the way back to his home in Pennsylvania that afternoon.
-Once home, Holbrook allegedly dismembered and attempted to burn Joe’s body to dispose of it.
+Although Joe had never met Holbrook, Holbrook drove 204 miles to Maryland to kill Joe.
+After the murder, Holbrook loaded Joe’s body into his truck and drove all the way back to his home in Pennsylvania that afternoon.
+Once home, Holbrook dismembered Joe with a saw and attempted to burn his body to dispose of it.

 Police were able to quickly identify Holbrook as the suspect, and arrested him in Reedsville, Pennsylvania on September 6, 2023.
-He has been in custody ever since awaiting trial, which has been scheduled for March 31, 2025.
+On April 9, 2025, he was convicted of first degree murder, use of a firearm in the commission of a violent crime, and destroying and concealing physical evidence.
+His sentencing is scheduled for July 18, 2025.

 Holbrook was in a relationship with Joe’s ex-wife.
 Joe and his ex had recently divorced, and there were ongoing contentious issues regarding the logistics of how to exchange the children between Pennsylvania and Maryland, as well a monetary award that Joe appealed in court and won.
 Joe had retained primary physical custody of their two children, and he was doing everything in his power to give the kids a normal and happy life in the only home they had ever known in Maryland.
 Per the divorce settlement, holidays and most of the summer weeks were spent with their mother in Pennsylvania.